- Could you Foster?

 There’s nothing more rewarding than seeing a young person develop their self-belief, set goals and achieve them.
 The joy and happiness they experience as they learn new skills and grow in confidence will support you through the worthwhile challenge of fostering.

 Fostering is professional parenting.
 As a super parent, you’ll develop your skills and talents through the therapeutic training and other training that we offer.
-Sometimes this will be instead of a ‘normal career’.
+Sometimes, this will be instead of a ‘normal career’.
 You will learn far more about yourself and other people by fostering than you will in almost any other walk of life.
-You’ll understand how children and how adults think and behave, why, and how best to help and support them.
-Over time, you might want to develop your skills through higher level training.
-You might want to learn enough to foster children who have been failed by the system and haven’t been able to find a stable foster home.
-These might be children who risk going into residential care, even though that might not be the best thing for them.
+You’ll understand how children and adults think and behave, why, and how best to help and support them.
+Over time, you might want to develop your skills through higher-level training.

 Fostering can give you a good income that reflects the skills and commitment you need to be a super parent.
 Fostering requires dedication, time, effort and, of course, money.
 To reflect the skills and commitment needed to be a foster parent, we offer competitive fees that recognise the value of your role in shaping a child’s future.
 These often pay enough for you to foster full-time.
 You can learn more about our fees and support here.

 You also receive money for summer holidays and a generous short break care allowance.

 Fostering allows you to build meaningful connections and relationships with children, birth families, and everyone involved at Changing Futures Fostering.